Nathan-Leary/ninjascript/README.md

 # ninjascript

-Goja with almost all of the Golang Api installed.
+Goja (Javascript ECMA5 Engine) with almost all of the Golang Api installed.

 example code:
 ```